GregoireMayrhofer/IRA-and-american-politics/README.md

 # Research questions
 - What themes, hashtags, politicians are mostly addressed?
-- How did the IRA influence US politics?
-How efficient was it regarding the popularity of politicians?
 - Has the writing style changed over time?
 Is it very different depending on the autor?
 - What strategies did IRA implement?
-- What sentiment is dominant in those tweets, is it constant over time?
 - What strategy does the IRA adopt to mock real users?

 # Contribution